 Head of Science Department

-At the 2020 General Assembly, Brigitte Mazohl, Professor Emeritus of Austrian History at the University of Innsbruck, was elected to the Board for the Science Department (TCI Diploma 2007).
+At the 2020 General Assembly, Brigitte Mazohl, Professor Emeritus of Austrian History at the University of Innsbruck, was elected to the Board for the Science Department (TCI diploma 2007).

 The following questions will be worked on in the future: